 The station is four blocks away from the Adams and Wells station on the Brown Line, otherwise you can easily take a bus downtown on lines 1, 60, 125, 151, or 156.

 By Bus: Chicago has two 24-hour Greyhound bus stations that offer express service to over 20 destinations around the United States – more information here.
 Megabus also offers express bus service to several cities in the Midwest, including St. Lous, Milwaukee, and Minneapolis – see here for routes and stations.

-By Car: If you choose to drive for your 2 days in Chicago, the city is connected via several major interstates and highways, including I-90 from Wisconsin, I-57 from Southern Illinois, I-94 from Detroit, and I-55 from St. Louis.
+By Car: If you choose to drive to Chicago, the city is connected via several major interstates and highways, including I-90 from Wisconsin, I-57 from Southern Illinois, I-94 from Detroit, and I-55 from St. Louis.
 The city is located 92 miles from Milwaukee, 297 miles from St. Louis, and 286 miles from Detroit.